 Belgians can check the career data used to calculate the statutory retirement money on the official website Mypension.be.

 It is not surprising that the funding of retirement money is a growing concern for the government.
 For this reason there are several alternatives for employers, employees and self-employed workers to be found in the other pillars.
-Everybody can start an extra pension plan.
+Everybody can start a plan.

 Second Pillar: Supplementary or Extra-Legal Pension (Group Insurance)